bachya/simplisafe-python/docs/usage.md

 comes with its own, new refresh token; this can be used to follow the same re-authentication process into perpetuity.

+### Refreshing an Access Token During Runtime

-Note that you do not need to worry about refreshing the access token within an {meth}`API <simplipy.api.API>` object's normal operations (if, for instance, you have an application that runs for longer than an access token's lifespan); if an {meth}`API <simplipy.api.API>` object encounters an error that indicates an expired access token, it will automatically attempt to use the refresh token it has.
+In general, you do not need to worry about refreshing the access token within an {meth}`API <simplipy.api.API>` object's normal operations; if an {meth}`API <simplipy.api.API>` object encounters an error that indicates an expired access token, it will automatically attempt to use the refresh token it has.

-Remember three essential characteristics of refresh tokens:

-1. Refresh tokens can only be used once.
-2. SimpliSafe™ will invalidate active tokens if you change your password.
-3. Given the unofficial nature of the SimpliSafe™ API, we do not know how long refresh tokens are valid – we assume they'll last indefinitely, but that information may change.
+However, should you need to refresh an access token manually at runtime, you can use the {meth}`async_refresh_access_token <simplipy.api.API.async_refresh_access_token>` method.

 ### A VERY IMPORTANT NOTE ABOUT TOKENS